npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_about_categories.md

 *  [Hiding categories](mydoc_hiding_categories.html).
 *  [Deleting categories](mydoc_deleting_categories.html).

-To access budget categories, go to the blue navigation pane on the left and select **Budget**.
+To view budget categories, go to the blue navigation pane on the left and select **Budget**.
 This opens a budget spreadsheet with preset categories.

 {% include links.html %}